tirthalpatel/Learning-OOPD/DesignPatterns/src/com/tirthal/learning/design/patterns/behavioral/observer/README.md

 -------------------
 * Some auction demonstrate observer pattern - the auctioneer starts the bidding and acceptance of the bid changes to the new highest bid price, which is broadcast to all of the registered bidders in the form of a new bid price.
 * Run [AppTestDrive.java](https://github.com/tirthalpatel/Learning-OOPD/blob/master/DesignPatterns/src/com/tirthal/learning/design/patterns/behavioral/observer/AppTestDrive.java) and refer the corresponding code flow.
 	* Auctioner.java implements Subject.java
-	* Bidder*.java implements Observer.java
+	* Bidder.java implements Observer.java

 Use when
 --------